ytpzh/four-in-a-row_discord.py/README.md

 # Four in a Row (Discord.py 2.3.0)

-Connect Four coded in Python and running on a Discord bot.
+Four in a Row coded in Python and running on a Discord bot.
 Two real players required. **No AI player!!**